istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 $ kubectl --context=${REMOTE_CLUSTER_CTX} apply -f cluster-aware-gateway.yaml
 {{< /text >}}

-* Configure the cross-cluster service registry
+## Configure the cross-cluster service registry

 To enable cross-cluster load balancing, the Istio control plane requires access to all clusters in the mesh to discover services, endpoints, and pod attributes.
 To configure access, create a secret for each remote cluster with credentials to access the remote cluster's `kube-apiserver` and install it in the main cluster.
-This secret uses the credentials of the `istio-reader-service-account` in the remote cluster.
-The cluster name specified by`--name` must match the cluster name in main cluster's IstioOperator configuration.
+This secret uses the credentials of the `istio-reader-service-account` in the remote cluster. `--name` specifies the remote cluster's name.
+It must match the cluster name in main cluster's IstioOperator configuration.

 {{< text bash >}}
 $ istioctl x create-remote-secret --context=${REMOTE_CLUSTER_CTX} --name ${REMOTE_CLUSTER_NAME} | \